-Candidates for the oral examination must hold unrestricted hospital privileges to practice as an obstetrician-gynecologist in each of the hospitals in which the candidate has been responsible for patient care between July 1, 2015, and June 30, 2016.
-These privileges must be in effect no later than September 1, 2015, and must remain in effect until the date of the oral examination.
-Privileges must be in place no later than September 1, 2015, even if an exemption to the 8 weeks of lease has been granted.
+Candidates for the Certifying Examination must hold unrestricted hospital privileges to practice as an obstetrician-gynecologist in each of the hospitals in which the candidate has been responsible for patient care between July 1, 2016, and the date of their examination.
+These privileges must be in effect no later than September 1, 2016, and must remain in effect until the date of the certifying examination.
+Privileges must be in place no later than September 1, 2016, even if an exemption to the 8 weeks of leave has been granted.

-"Unrestricted hospital privileges" means that the physician has full clinical privileges to admit patients and to practice general obstetrics and gynecology.
+"Unrestricted hospital privileges" means that the physician has privileges to admit patients and to practice general obstetrics and gynecology.
 Required proctoring for new privileges is not considered a restriction for examination purposes.
-However, when quality of care, professionalism or peer review activities have led to a limitation of privileges or required proctoring, this is considered a restricted practice, and the physician is not eligible to sit for the oral examination.
+However, when quality of care, professionalism or peer review activities have led to a limitation of privileges or required proctoring, this is considered a restricted practice, and the physician is not eligible to sit for the Certifying examination.
 Any Focused Practice Evaluation (FPPE) must be reported with the application.
-That information will be reviewed by ABOG to determine if represents a significant restriction.
-If the candidate's privileges are under investigation, suspended or on probation (for cause), that candidate is not eligible to apply for the oral examination until and unless the investigation is completed, or the suspension or probation is lifted and full and unrestricted privileges are granted.
+That information will be reviewed by ABOG to determine if it represents a significant restriction.
+If the candidate's privileges are under investigation, suspended or on probation (for cause), that candidate is not eligible to apply for the Certifying Examination until and unless the investigation is completed, or the suspension or probation is lifted and full and unrestricted privileges are granted.